 - If a child becomes ill during the nursery day, their parent(s) will be contacted and asked to pick their child up as soon as possible.
-During this time the child will be cared for in a quiet, calm area with their key person - We follow the guidance given to us by Public Health England (Health Protection In Schools and other childcare facilities) and advice from our local health protection unit on exclusion times for specific illnesses, e.g. sickness and diarrhoea, measles and chicken pox, to protect other children in the nursery - Should a child have an infectious disease, such as an eye/ear infection or sickness and diarrhoea, they should not return to nursery until they have been clear for at least 48 hours - It is vital that we follow the advice given to us by our registering authority and exclude specific contagious conditions, e.g. sickness and diarrhoea, conjunctivitis and chicken pox to protect other children in the nursery.
+During this time the child will be cared for in a quiet, calm area with their key person person (wearing PPE), wherever possible. - We follow the guidance given to us by Public Health England (Health Protection In Schools and other childcare facilities) and advice from our local health protection unit on exclusion times for specific illnesses, e.g. sickness and diarrhoea, measles and chicken pox, to protect other children in the nursery

+- Should a child have an infectious disease, such as an eye/ear infection or sickness and diarrhoea, they should not return to nursery until they have been clear for at least 48 hours - It is vital that we follow the advice given to us by our registering authority and exclude specific contagious conditions, e.g. sickness and diarrhoea, conjunctivitis and chicken pox to protect other children in the nursery.
 Illnesses of this nature are very contagious and it is exceedingly unfair to expose other children to the risk of an infection - If a contagious infection is identified in the nursery, parents will be informed to enable them to spot the early signs of this illness.
 All equipment and resources that may have come into contact with a contagious child will be cleaned and sterilised thoroughly to reduce the spread of infection - It is important that children are not subjected to the rigours of the nursery day, which requires socialising with other children and being part of a group setting, when they have first become ill and require a course of antibiotics.
-Our policy, therefore, is to exclude children on antibiotics for the first 48 hours of the course (unless this is part of an ongoing care plan to treat individual medical conditions e.g. asthma and the child is not unwell).

-The nursery has the right to refuse admission to a child who is unwell.
-This decision will be taken by the manager on duty and is non-negotiable child has head lice we would be grateful if they could inform the nursery so that other parents can be alerted to check their child's hair.
+Our policy, therefore, is to exclude children on antibiotics for the first 48 hours of the course (unless this is part of an ongoing care plan to treat individual medical conditions e.g. asthma and the child is not unwell). - The nursery has the right to refuse admission to a child who is unwell.
+This decision will be taken by the manager on duty and is non-negotiable - Information/posters about head lice are readily available and all parents are requested to regularly check their children's hair.
+If a parent finds that their child has head lice we would be grateful if they could inform the nursery so that other parents can be alerted to check their child's hair.